OCFL/ocfl-java/README.md

 * `HashingObjectIdPathMapper`: Similar to `PairTreeObjectIdPathMapper` except that object IDs are hashed and the depth is truncated.
 This is the most performant option because the file tree is shallow and balanced.
 It's disadvantage, compared to `PairTreeObjectIdPathMapper`, is that directory names are not reversible to object IDs.
+* `CachingObjectIdPathMapper`: This mapper can be used to wrap any `ObjectIdPathMapper` and cache its results.

 ### Locking